LeonHolzapfel/echo-distance/README.md

-# Ultrasonic Distance Measurement
+# Echo Distance Measurement
 A small device that can roughly measure distance with an HC-SR04 Ultrasonic sensor.

 # Parts needed
-Here is a list of the parts needed which in combination with the [Ultrasonic Distance Measurement](resources/Ultrasonic_Distance_Measurement.pdf) can be used to rebuild the Daylight Sensor.
+Here is a list of the parts needed which in combination with the [Echo Distance Measurement](resources/Echo_Distance_Measurement.pdf) can be used to rebuild the Echo Distance Measurement Device.

 |Name  |Quantity|Component                                 |
 |------|--------|------------------------------------------|